 The Importance of Relevance in Corporate Training

-When it comes to corporate training, relevance is the key to success.
-When an instructional designer focuses on relevant content that applies to employee’s positions 100% then the content will be 100% useful and… 100% relevant to employees.
+Relevance is the key to success when it comes to corporate training.
+When an instructional designer focuses on content that applies 100% to employees’ positions, the content will be 100% useful and 100% relevant to employees.

 Relevance is what sets apart effective training programs from those that fall flat.
-The goal of any training initiative should be to align the learning experience with the specific needs and goals of the employees as well as company goals.
+The goal of any training initiative should be to align the learning experience with the specific needs and goals of the employees and the company goals.

-Every company has goals and top initiatives and it’s the job of Learning & Development to align with those.
+Every company has goals and top initiatives, and it’s the job of Learning & Development to align with those.
 That will make training programs relevant to the company.
-But every department and employee also has goals that roll up to the organization’s goals.
+However, every department and employee also has goals that align with the organization’s goals.

 So, every training program must align with company, department, project, and employee goals.
-That is ultimately what relevant training means.
-It means that training is serving the greater good of the company.
+Relevant training ultimately means serving the greater good of the company.
 Without it, training becomes nothing more than a waste of time and resources.

 The importance of relevance in corporate training ultimately comes down to the training applying to employees and helping them do their jobs.
 While other goals are important, each employee typically only cares about their role and doing it well (I hope).